turbot/steampipe-docs/docs/integrations/cloud9.md

 ---
 # Using Steampipe in AWS Cloud9

-[AWS Cloud9](https://aws.amazon.com/cloud9/) is a cloud-based IDE integrated with a code editor, debugger, and terminal that lets you write, run, and debug your code with a browser.
-Steampipe seamlessly integrates to enable querying of AWS resources and generating Steampipe dashboards.
+[AWS Cloud9](https://aws.amazon.com/cloud9/) is a cloud-based IDE integrated with a code editor, debugger, and terminal that enables you to write, run, and debug your code with a browser.
+Steampipe seamlessly integrates to enable querying of AWS resources and creation of Steampipe dashboards.

 ## Installing Steampipe in AWS Cloud9

-To install Steampipe, simply paste this command in your AWS Cloud9 terminal.
+To install Steampipe, paste this command in your AWS Cloud9 terminal.

 ```
 sudo /bin/sh -c "$(curl -fsSL https://raw.githubusercontent.com/turbot/steampipe/main/install.sh)"